 Top Tip: “Go for pizza at Ristorante Pizzeria Sapori,” recommends Michael.

-Chamonix regularly tops the charts for its fabulous ski terrain.
-This is a skier and snowboarder’s paradise, where one lift ticket gains you access to 11 ski zones and hugely challenging and varied backcountry terrain, including the slopes that host a stop of the Freeride World Tour every year.
+Chamonix regularly tops the ski resort charts for its fabulous ski terrain.
+This is a ski and snowboard paradise, where one lift pass gains you access to 11 separate ski zones and hugely challenging and varied backcountry terrain, including the slopes that host a stop of the Freeride World Tour every year.
 If that’s not enough, it’s a short car journey over the borders of both Italy and Switzerland, where you'll find slopes with different aspects and different gradients for when the weather's coming from a different direction.

-However, Chamonix is more than a ski hub – unlike a lot of French resorts, this is a proper working town with a charming, cobbled centre, plenty of packed bars and a population sprinkled with international snow lovers who quit the rat race and moved to the mountains.
+Chamonix is more than a ski hub, however—unlike a lot of French ski resorts, this is a proper working town with a charming, cobbled centre, plenty of packed cafés, and a population sprinkled with international snow lovers who quit the rat race and moved to the mountains.
 It's not uncommon to find startup founders chatting to pro skiers by the fire in Vagabar.

-Chamonix is where French ski instructors train, and where many people earn their mountain guiding qualifications.
+This is the ski resort where French ski instructors train, and where many people come to earn their mountain guiding qualifications.
 It's also one of the climbing capitals of Europe in the summer, and the centre of the continental BASE jumping and wingsuiting scene.
 It's nothing if not gnar.
 But it's also an incredibly liveable town, and one that you definitely don't need a death wish to enjoy, despite its fearsome reputation.

 Why the locals love it: Camille Jaccoux, of Black Crows skis, says “this is a historical place with people from all over the world, and in minutes you can be on the Mont Blanc Massif.”

 Top Tip: “Head up the Aiguille du Midi lift and you'll find yourself in big, wild mountains,” says Camille.